parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 requires time and effort.
 The complexity seems overwhelming and progress seems frustratingly slow.

-It seems easier to (a) create standard metrics that measure each group in the same or similar way, (b) impose them across groups, (c) use them to measure performance, then (d) to set goals for these metrics to improve performance.
+It seems easier to (a) create standard metrics that measure something that is common across groups, (b) impose them across the groups, (c) use them to measure and compare the performance of groups, and then (d) set goals for these metrics to improve performance.

+However, as I will show below, standardized metrics lose a lot of context.
+They will not reduce complexity of circumstances.
+Therefore they are frequently a bad fit for some groups.
+In fact, they may be a bad fit for all groups.
+How bad?
+I will explore this later.

-**Takeaway.** Check if the motivation behind implementing metrics is to wish complexity away.
-As I will show below, standardized metrics lose a lot of context and are frequently ill-suited to some or all group's work. *Imposed metrics* will not reduce complexity of behavior, appearances to the contrary.
-If you want to standardize, then do it the way [GM's NUMMI plant did] (as described by Paul Adler, Prof. of Management and Organization, University of Southern California).
-This is significantly more work than *imposing* metrics and goals, but the results can be stellar.
+**Takeaway.** Check if the motivation behind implementing metrics is to wish complexity away, and resist standardization if this is true.
+If you really want to standardize, then do it the way [GM's NUMMI plant did] by adopting Toyota's Lean Manufacturing principles.
+This is significantly more work than *imposing* standard metrics and goals, but the results can be stellar.

 ### 3. Destructive Motive: To Replace Human Judgment